crgett/roman-numeral-converter/README.md

 Web application that converts numbers to Roman numerals.

-The output from this app assumes the Roman numeral specification described on [Wikipedia](https://en.wikipedia.org/wiki/Roman_numerals).

 The app includes an Express backend and React frontend that utilizes components from the [Adobe React Spectrum](https://react-spectrum.adobe.com/react-spectrum/index.html) library.
 Both were written with `Typescript` to prevent runtime errors and improve development experience.
 Below are some dependencies, frameworks, and technologies that I decided to leverage and why I chose to use them.

 **Backend**

 - `Nodemon` - Speeds up development by automatically restarting the node application when file changes are detected.
-- `Jest` - Popular test framework that I've used in the past.
+- `Jest` - Standard test framework that I have used in the past.
 - `OpenTelemetry` - Popular tool for gathering traces that has easy integration with Express.
 - `Jaeger` - Simple integration with OpenTelemetry to import and visualize trace data for analysis.
 - `Prometheus` - Straightforward tool for metric collection that includes a web dashboard.